rickwear/lab-session/README.md

 # lab-session
-New content added to test pull..."
+New content added to test pull...
+Added line to check fetch